-Getting a lease on a vehicle is a well-suited option for those who are not prepared to make a car purchase.
+Leasing a car in Canada is a well-suited option for those who are not prepared to make a car purchase.
 Instead of accessing a car loan, it gives drivers the opportunity to effectively rent a vehicle for a set period of time.
 With a shorter period and drastically reduced upfront and monthly costs, many households opt for auto leases.

-A key difference between loans and leasing is that the payments are for the actual driving of the vehicle.
+A key difference between loans and leasing is the payments.
 Instead of paying for the right to own the vehicle, it is a matter of access and utility.
 Functioning like a rental arrangement, you only pay the monthly amount for the borrowing period.
 Once this period is at an end, the driver has the option to purchase the car or to return it.

 The lease arrangement does require a small down payment.
 From there, the only investment is in the monthly payments.
 This cost encompasses the fee to use the vehicle, any tax and interest, as well as overall depreciation of the car’s value.

 Can’t afford your car lease?
 Check out how to cancel your lease contract early?

 What Kind Of Cars Can You Lease?

 There are a lot of different cars that you can lease, ranging from trucks to SUVs to compact vehicles.
 Leases are, however, usually found on new vehicles.
 This does not necessarily refer to the year in which the vehicle was manufactured.
 Instead, it is representative of mileage and relative wear and tear.

 In terms of the type of car, you can find just about anything available for lease.
 Naturally, different dealerships specialize in certain makes and models.